Nutrition support and tube feeding with cancer

-If you are not able to eat or drink enough to maintain your weight, your doctors or dietitian may suggest tube feeding for nutritional support.
+If you are not able to eat or drink enough and are losing weight, your doctors or dietitian may suggest you are fed through a tube for nutrition support.
+This may be called tube feeding.

 Cancer, or the effects of cancer treatments, can sometimes cause malnutrition and weight loss.

-Malnutrition is when the body is not getting enough vitamins, minerals and nutrients from your diet , such as protein, to keep healthy and maintain weight.
-This may be because you have a reduced appetite, or have symptoms such as difficulty swallowing or a sore mouth.
+Malnutrition is when the body is not getting enough vitamins, minerals and nutrients, such as protein, to keep healthy and maintain weight.
+This may be because you have a reduced appetite or have symptoms such as difficulty swallowing or a sore mouth.

 • prevent weight loss